-For any other question, or request please email me at: email@example.com
+For any other questions, or requests please email me at: firstname.lastname@example.org

 I’m always looking for testers to help me validate my patterns before their public release.
 All information by clicking HERE.

-If you want to make finished items to sell from my patterns, in limited quantities, please send me an email.
+If you want to make finished items to sell from my patterns, in limited quantities, please send me an email first.

 Thank you for respecting my work in the making of these creations!